grimme-lab/qc2-teaching/doc/apps-setup.rst

 .. important:: Multiplicity = 2S+1 with S being the total spin.

 A short reference of ORCA keywords can be found in the section :ref:`Short ORCA reference`.
-Further information is accesible from: https://sites.google.com/site/orcainputlibrary/.
+Further information is accessible from: https://sites.google.com/site/orcainputlibrary/.

 .. _Short cefine reference: